-- 11. The Proponent shall: - repair, or pay the full costs associated with repairing, any publicly-owned infrastructure that is damaged by the project; and - (b) relocate, or pay the full costs associated with relocating, any publicly-owned infrastructure that needs to be relocated as a result of the project, except where such works have been compensated through the planning agreement referred to in condition 13 below.
+- 11. The Applicant must: - repair, or pay the full costs associated with repairing, any publicly-owned infrastructure that is damaged by the project; and - (b) relocate, or pay the full costs associated with relocating, any publicly-owned infrastructure that needs to be relocated as a result of the project, except where such works have been compensated through the planning agreement referred to in condition 13 and 13A below.